DB3D/BlenderCustomPropTab/README.md

-## A module that let you register new tabs in the Properties Editor
+## Easy-use Module for Registering New Tabs in the Properties Editor
 Please read `customtab.py` notes for all required informations.

 Consider this plugin an implementation example of the customtab module.